 The Museum is open every day, from Friday to Monday, from 09: 00 to 18: 00; Wednesdays and Thursdays, from 09: 00 to 21: 45!
 Closed on Tuesdays, 01 / 01, 01 / 05 and 25 / 12.

 The cost of the full ticket is € 17,00 per person.
 Children under the age of 18, come in for free.
 You can buy the ticket directly online through this link.
-It is absolutely recommended to buy tickets, online, or on ticketone: avoid unnecessary queues at the ticket office.
+It is absolutely recommended to buy tickets, online, or on ticketone: you will avoid unnecessary queues at the ticket offices.
 The Louvre is part of the PARIS MUSEUM PASS circuit

 Audio guides in Italian available at the entrance to the Museum at the additional cost of 5 €.